 |Museum Passes||1 day||$5.00 per day|

 |Hotspots, iPads and Chromebooks||14 days||$2.00 per day|

-All items checked out for 21 days may be renewed once, unless someone is waiting for them.
+All items checked out for 21 days may be renewed twice, unless someone is waiting for them.

 Renew online at My account or by calling 736-0965.
 We honor the loan periods and fine structures of the owning library's items sent through the State's delivery system.